scrom/Experiments/README.md

 Tests
 -----
-As of May 2025, The NodeUnit tests in VS are dead - over the next few days (weeks) I'll be migrating tests to Jest (or similar) and resurrecting them one by one

-For most server classes, there is currently a corresponding NodeUnit test file. these are found in the \test\ folder.
+For most server classes, there are corresponding test files.
+These are found in a relevant subfolder of the \test\ folder for each test framework used - e.g. /test/nodeunit  /test/jest  /test/mocha.

-The file naming convention for these tests is test-<classname>.test.js This allows optimum discoverability from the VS testRunner whilst being very clear what they are.
+The file naming convention for tests is <classname><subset>.test.js - This follows pretty much standard JS test frameworks copnventions to support discoverabiltiy whilst being clear what they are meant to be testing.

-The tests in here are a mix of unit and functional regression tests - sad but realistic!
+The tests in here are a mix of unit and functional regression tests - sad but realistic given the era these were first written (when writing tests was manual and slow).

+NodeUnit tests are deprecated.
+They still run (and pass!!) from the command line if you install nodeunit via NPM - but it's very old, clunky, and insecure.
+There is also support/config in here for running Mocha tests (with some samples).
+These run happily from the CLI with the right command line incantation:  mocha --recursive "test/mocha/**/*.test.js" .

+The main test framework in use (as of May 2025) is now Jest.
+(After some battling with a Visual Studio bug, I have them happily running from the VSCode test explorer)
+Jest configuration can be found in the file jest.config.js (as well as some basics in package.json).

+<em>Over the next few days/weeks; more of the old nodeunit and mocha tests will be migrated to Jest.</em>

+I've also been using Github Copilot to speed up that test migration and to generate additional tests (once migrated tests are passing)
+It's incredible how much more productive creating meaningful tests is using Copilot.
+Sure it's not always getting things right so you need to review what has been generated carefully for "dumb things" - but so much boilerplate is taken care of.

 Module Dependencies
 -------------------